daneobyrd/SRP-Outlines/README.md

 This is a **Unity 2021.2.0b16** project using the **Universal Render Pipeline** and utilizing features of the Scriptable Render Pipeline to create a fullscreen outline effect.

-The important files can be found in `Assets/Shaders/CustomColorBufferOutlines/`.
+The important files can be found in `Assets/Shaders/OutlineBuffers/`.

+An older incomplete attempt is currently included in "Assets/Shaders/OldDraft".

 The assets included in the URP template have been moved to `Assets/Plugins/ExampleAssets`.